bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 ### The Token Engineering Commons

-To participate in collaborative development of the most  bleeding edge token engineering products for public good, be sure to participate in the Token Engineering Commons!
+To participate in collaborative development of the most bleeding-edge token engineering products for public good, be sure to participate in the Token Engineering Commons!
 "The TEC is like a skatepark for brilliant academics, teachers, hackers, designers, and cultural innovators" - Nico Rodriguez.

 [Token Engineering Commons - Medium](https://medium.com/token-engineering-commons)

-Boson's Sebnem hosts the Omega working group bi-weekly working session, getting to the bottom of assumptions that we hold in the token engineering community, and addressing the emergent properties of ethics in the field.
-Boson's Shawn Anderson hosts a weekly tech lab, every friday for anyone to come and get your hands dirty in experimenting with the latest and greatest token engineering toolsets such as cadCAD or Tokenspice2.
+Boson Protocol's Sebnem hosts the Omega working group bi-weekly working session, getting to the bottom of assumptions that we hold in the token engineering community, and addressing the emergent properties of ethics in the field.
+Boson's Shawn Anderson hosts a weekly tech lab every Friday for anyone to come and get your hands dirty in experimenting with the latest and greatest token engineering toolsets such as cadCAD or TokenSPICE2.

 ### Stay Tuned for More

-And of course, stay tuned for rapid and ground breaking developments coming out of Bosonprotocol as we march towards a future where all humans can benefit from the value we generate through collaborative, decentralized commerce!
+And of course, stay tuned for rapid and ground-breaking developments coming out of Boson Protocol as we march towards a future where all humans can benefit from the value we generate through collaborative, decentralized commerce!

 [Boson Protocol](https://www.bosonprotocol.io/)